Injection & infusion billing

 - When drug administration is performed in conjunction with an E&M service, the injection is considered incidental and is not separately reimbursed.

-Go to the list in this manual.
+Some injectable drugs require prior authorization, go to the list in this manual.

 Priority Health does not reimburse physician services for injection and/or infusion codes 96360 - 96376 when provided in a hospital or facility setting (Place of Service 21, 22, 23).
 This includes services provided by physicians in the ER.